-Ward Plan 2019 - 2022
+Toller Ward Plan 2019 - 2022

-For more information contact: Arshad Mahmood, Ward Officer, Bradford City Council Introduction Welcome to the Heaton Ward Action Plan This Plan sets out the rationale for community planning arrangements the Heaton Ward with in the Bradford West Constituency Area.
-The plan will help to achieve better outcomes for our communities by addressing local priorities.
-It focuses on local peoples needs and promotes our work to reduce People and Place based issues.
-This plan is an agreement between the communities of the Heaton ward and local service providers that sets out how we work together to target our resources in the most effective way and highlights how we will review and report on progress, allowing us to realign priorities as needed.
-The community is at the heart of this plan, and through 2018/19 we have worked hard to ensure more effective partnership working, so we involve communities in a greater range of participation.
-We want to improve how we deliver community plans, more effective community engagement, and greater community participation.
-The plan brings communities closer together with local service providers to plan and deliver better services which meet the needs of the people who use them.
-Partners in the Heaton ward Include: - Health Partnership (Community 6 & 10) - JUMP: Local delivery partnership - Neighbourhood Policing Team - Community & Voluntary Sector
+Context

-Context The Ward Plan and Assessment Process Community planning is the process by which councils and other public bodies work with local people, businesses and voluntary groups.
+The Ward Plan and Assessment Process

+Community planning is the process by which councils and other public bodies work with local people, businesses and voluntary groups.
 By doing so, partners aim to plan and deliver better services, improving the lives of people who live in the local community.

-The Ward Assessment and plan is designed to inform ward working.
-It summarises the strengths and issues within the including information gained from consultations through our services. partners; hands on support and direction form Elected Ward Councillors in their role as community champions and regular contact with members of the local community.
+The Ward Assessment and plan is designed to inform ward opportulations.
+It summarises the strengths and issues within the local out ward plan including information gained from consultations through our partners; hands on support and direction from Elected Ward Councillors in their role as community champions and regular contact with members of the local community.

 The Council Ward Officers play a critical role in summarising this information into findings.
 The most important issues are presented in the ward plan.
 Ward plans are approved annually by elected members at the Area Committee, regular updates are also provided.

-Co-ordination of Services The ward plans provides an opportunity to coordinate services this ensures that problem solving is effective and efficient utilising local networks to identify concerns and opportunities early to provide efficiency saving and improved local outcomes for the community.
-Central to an effective Heaton Ward.
-This evidence comes from a number of sources ward plan is the coordination by ward officers of public sector Ward officers actively support local networks and partnership involving the public, private and third sector as well as the community to build on local assets, improve community cohesion and activity.
+Co-ordination of Services

+The ward plans provides an opportunity to coordinate services this ensures that problem solving is effective and efficient utilising local networks to identify concerns and opportunities early to provide efficiency saving and improved local outcomes for the community.
+Central to an effective ward plan is the coordination by ward officers of public sector services.

+Ward officers actively support local networks and partnership involving the public, private and third sector as well as the community to build on local assets, improve community cohesion and activity.

+Neighbourhoods

-Neighbourhoods Neighbourhoods:
+Neighbourhoods: